1. How do I know when to submit a project to the IRB and what type of IRB protocol review to apply for?

 Once revisions are complete, you must re-lock the package.
-To do so, select the “Designer” page on the left hand side of your selected protocol’s screen.
+To do so, select the “Designer” page on the left hand menu of your selected protocol’s screen.
 Then select “Mark Revisions Complete” from the top right corner of the Designer page.
-The review process will not continue if the protocol has not been relocked.
-The IRB Office will receive an email notice automatically once you select “Mark Revisions Complete”.
+The review process will not continue if the protocol has not been re-locked.
+The IRB Office will receive an email notice automatically once you click on “Mark Revisions Complete”.

 8. I need to make modifications to my approved project.
 How do I do this?

-To request an amendment or modification to your protocol, you must submit a Request for Modification form (located on IRBNet) to the IRB Office, along with any supporting documentation such as new recruiting materials or revised consent forms.
+To request an amendment or modification to your protocol, you must submit a Request for Modification form (located on IRBNet) to the IRB Office by uploading it to your Project in IRBNet, along with any supporting documentation such as new recruiting materials or revised consent forms.

-Once all of the desired documents have been uploaded to this new package, you may then sign and submit as usual.
+Once all of the desired documents have been uploaded to this new package, you may sign the Package and submit as usual.